 The insurance is used to reimburse the costs for the medical and surgical care of the dog.
 However, if your dog gets sick regularly, which is the case with older dogs, it means that there will be many more reimbursements which sometimes run into the thousands of dollars.

 So if an insurance company knows that it is going to spend a lot of money each month for your dog’s care, it will obviously be more reluctant to accept your pet’s file.
-Okay, insurance works to help homeowners, but remember that insurance needs to make money too!
+Okay, insurance works to help pet owners, but remember that insurance needs to make money too!

 Under what conditions an older dog can be insured?